 What is BIOS?

-Founded almost 75 years ago, BIOS is a professional and educational body for the UK and Republic of Ireland; it is a registered charity and a company limited by guarantee.
+Founded over 75 years ago (we celebrated our 75th Anniversary in 2012), BIOS is a professional and educational body for the UK and Republic of Ireland; it is a registered charity and a company limited by guarantee.
 Most of its members live and work in the British Isles, with the remainder spread throughout the world.

-Orthoptics is a small profession of fewer than 2,000 in the British Isles; its all-graduate workforce comes from two universities, Liverpool and Sheffield.
+Orthoptics is a small profession of fewer than 2,000 in the British Isles; its all-graduate workforce comes from three universities, Glasgow Caledonian, Liverpool and Sheffield.
 These universities provide a workforce for all four UK countries and the Republic of Ireland.

 The workforce is predominantly female with many working part-time.
 In the UK, most orthoptists work in the NHS.
 Orthoptists deal with patients of all ages from premature babies who need visual assessment to the elderly who may have double vision due to age-related macular degeneration or ocular muscle difficulties, or who may have visual difficulties after a stroke.